cmusatyalab/gabriel-legacy/README.md

 Cognitive engines might not receive every frame sent to the server.
 In particular, the client will send frames to the server at the rate that the fastest cognitive engine can process them.
-Engines that consume frames that pass the same filter might miss some of the frames that were given to the fastest engine.
+Slower engines that consume frames from the same filter might miss some of the frames that were given to the fastest engine.
 After an engine finishes processing its current frame, it will be given the most recent frame that was given to the fastest engine.
-If this was the frame that the engine just completed, a new frame will be taken off the input queue and given to this engine.
+When the first engine completes the most recent frame, a new frame will be taken off the input queue and given to the fastest engine.

 ## Future Improvements

-1. If two filters both send the same the payload, the payload will be sent to the server twice.
+1. If two filters both send the same payload, the payload will be sent to the server twice.
 Caching payloads, and referencing the cached item in subsequent `FromClient` messages would save bandwidth.
 2. We allow multiple different cognitive engines to consume frames that have passed the same early discard filter.
-However, there is no way to have multiple instances of the same early discard filter.
-In particular, if there were multiple cognitive engines that performed face recognition, we would not want more than one of them to process the same input.
+However, there is no way to have multiple instances of the same engine.
+In particular, if there were multiple cognitive engines that performed face recognition, we would not want more than one of them to process the same frame.
 We need some way to decide which instance of an engine should process a given frame.
 For each group of engines, there should be a way to toggle between the following
    options: